jl125/VG-FENet/README.md

-Our weights are available at the link below.
+We will release our model weights publicly in the future.